oat-sa/taohub-articles/forge/Results And Events/data-presentation.md

 -   http://www.w3.org/2000/01/rdf-schema\#range
 -   …

-In addition of the class structure, there is an important relation between class that is the *Range* http:www.w3.org/2000/01/rdf-schema\#range.
-With the range, on can establish a specific relation between class and use it as junction (as in SQL) to get the appropriate instance of class base on instance of other one.
+In addition, of the class structure, there is an important relation between class that is the *Range* http://www.w3.org/2000/01/rdf-schema\#range.
+With the range, one can establish a specific relation between class and use it as junction (as in SQL) to get the appropriate instance of class base on instance of other one.

 ![](http://forge.taotesting.com/attachments/download/205/rangeclass.gif)